Alfvén's theorem: Kelvin's circulation theorem

 Kelvin's circulation theorem states that vortex tubes moving with an ideal fluid are frozen to the fluid, analogous to how magnetic flux tubes moving with a perfectly conducting ideal-MHD fluid are frozen to the fluid.
 The ideal induction equation takes the same form as the equation for vorticity ω = ∇ × v in an ideal fluid where v is the velocity field:

 However, the induction equation is linear, whereas there is a nonlinear relationship between ∇ × v and v in the vorticity equation.

 Implications

 Alfvén's theorem indicates that the magnetic field topology cannot change in a perfectly conducting fluid.
-However, this would lead to highly tangled magnetic fields with very complicated topologies that should impede the fluid motions.
+However, in the case of complicated or turbulent flows, this would lead to highly tangled magnetic fields with very complicated topologies that should impede the fluid motions.
 Astrophysical plasmas with high electrical conductivities do not generally show such complicated tangled fields.
 Magnetic reconnection seems to occur in these plasmas unlike what would be expected from the flux freezing conditions.
 This has important implications for magnetic dynamos.
 In fact, a very high electrical conductivity translates into high magnetic Reynolds numbers, which indicates that the plasma will be turbulent.